 Ice-Cold Science Grades 1-6

-Students will explore the changing phases of dry ice and compare it to regular ice.
-Through fun demonstrations and simple experiments, they will observe sublimations, compression and rapid expansion of gasses and changes under different conditions.
+Children will explore the changing phases of matter with dry ice and regular ice.
+Through fun demonstrations and simple experiments, they will observe sublimations, compression and rapid expansion of gasses, and changes under different conditions.
+Seasonally limited availability

 DETAILS & RATES